The Color Spectrum

-The Color Spectrum is the name of both the fourth studio album by American progressive rock band The Dear Hunter, and a series of nine EPs by the band of which each reflects an individual color of the visible color spectrum (namely Black, Red, Orange, Yellow, Green, Blue, Indigo, Violet, White).
+The Color Spectrum is the name of both the fourth studio album by American progressive rock band The Dear Hunter, and a series of nine EPs by the band, each of which reflects an individual color of the visible color spectrum (namely Black, Red, Orange, Yellow, Green, Blue, Indigo, Violet, White).
 This project was envisioned by frontman Casey Crescenzo as a way to interpret the colors of the spectrum via music.
 It is their first album that is not part of a common storyline with the rest of their work.

 The Color Spectrum was released on June 14, 2011, in two different versions: the "standard" edition, featuring selected songs from the project, and the "Complete Collection" edition, featuring all nine EPs.

 Background and recording

 Brendan Brown (formerly in The Receiving End of Sirens with Casey) played bass guitar on the Orange EP.
 Jessy Ribordy (Falling Up) played mandolin on the Green EP.
 Naive Thieves helped with songs on the Yellow and Blue EPs.
 Andy Hull (Manchester Orchestra) provided vocals on tracks 1–3 on the Red EP.
-Tanner Merriitt (O'Brother) sang on "A Curse Of Cynicism".
+Tanner Merritt (O'Brother) sang on "A Curse Of Cynicism".